dragonkeeper419/Python-Phantom-Forces-Aim-Bot/README.md

 ! ! !
 USE AT YOUR OWN RISK ! ! !
 I will not be at fault if your account is banned

+Should be somewhat undetectable by anti-cheat, others players are the problem

 Read comments at top of script

 Edit for your monitor and then run the python file.
 I use VSCode to edit and run with debug.